buddyboss/buddyboss-platform/src/readme.txt

 * Email Invites - Removed the avatar and name from email template sent to invited recipients
 * Widgets - Added tooltips to display the name of each member in both 'Following' widgets
 * Akismet - Improved styling for 'Spam' icon in activity feed when Akismet is configured
-* LearnDash - New option to display 'My Courses' menu for the logged in member
+* LearnDash - New option to display 'My Courses' menu for logged in members
 * LearnDash - Fixed 'Courses' tab on groups not applying custom label for 'Courses' text
-* Compatibility - Improved support for plugins that 'Require bbPress' and 'Require BuddyPress'
+* Compatibility - Improved support for many plugins that 'Require bbPress' and 'Require BuddyPress'
 * Coding Standards - General code refactoring, validated through PHP_CodeSniffer
 * Translations - Added Hungarian language files, credits to Tamas Prepost
 * Documentation - Profile Grid vs List View